College of Motion Picture Arts

 The programs of study leading to the Bachelor of Fine Arts degrees are designed to lead students through the complete process of creating short films, while incorporating a well-rounded liberal arts education that includes writing courses.
 Core courses in the majors include producing, directing, cinematography, screenwriting, sound, editing, production management, animation, visual effects, motion picture history, theory, and aesthetics.
 Students may be accepted into the programs at the freshman level or transfer into the programs once at least thirty semester hours of the liberal studies requirements have been completed.

 The College's world-class facilities aid in meeting the goals of the undergraduate programs—to educate students in the art and craft of motion picture storytelling and to help them become integral members of the academic community of Florida State University.
 Graduates are trained to be members of the entertainment profession and participants in a creative and professional enterprise.
+After required coursework, students are encouraged to complete their program of study by enrolling in the program's internship course to apply their learning in a real-world setting in the industry.
+This capstone experience will position students for greater chances of success in their careers.

 Admission to the Undergraduate Program

 Admission to the College of Motion Picture Arts is limited access, making admission highly selective and competitive.
 Applicants must apply to Florida State University's Office of Admissions by their Fall admission deadline and must submit a separate application to the College of Motion Picture Arts by the same Fall admissions deadline used by the Florida State University Office of Admissions.
-As a part of the College of Motion Picture Arts application, each applicant must submit a resumé, three letters of recommendation, a creative portfolio (which can include film work, photographs, animations, etc.), a writing sample adhering to the given prompt, and a 500–1000 word essay describing his or her motivation for becoming a filmmaker.
+As a part of the College of Motion Picture Arts application, each applicant must submit a résumé, three letters of recommendation, a creative portfolio (which can include film work, photographs, animations, etc.), a writing sample adhering to the given prompt, and a 500–1000 word essay describing his or her motivation for becoming a filmmaker.
 Any application that does not contain all these items will be considered incomplete and will be denied automatically.
 All application materials must be submitted online via the application portal for the applicant to be considered for admission the following Fall semester.
-More information concerning the undergraduate application is available online at http://film.fsu.edu/apply.
+More information concerning the undergraduate application is available online at https://film.fsu.edu/admissions.

 Students seeking degrees in certain majors, including film, assume any exposure to the particular hazards associated with that major.
 As protection for our students, the College of Motion Picture Arts requires that majors present proof of health and accident insurance (name of insurer and policy number) prior to registration in the Fall semester of each year.
 Students are expected to maintain this insurance throughout their enrollment in the program and keep the information updated with the Associate's Dean's Office.